Aliases for PLCH2 Gene

 GeneCards Summary for PLCH2 Gene

 PLCH2 (Phospholipase C Eta 2) is a Protein Coding gene.
 Diseases associated with PLCH2 include Peroxisome Biogenesis Disorder 6A and Peroxisome Biogenesis Disorder 6B.
-Among its related pathways are Inositol phosphate metabolism (KEGG) and Metabolism.
-GO annotations related to this gene include calcium ion binding and phosphoric diester hydrolase activity.
+Among its related pathways are superpathway of inositol phosphate compounds and Metabolism.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and phosphoric diester hydrolase activity.
 An important paralog of this gene is PLCH1.

 UniProtKB/Swiss-Prot Summary for PLCH2 Gene

 The production of the second messenger molecules diacylglycerol (DAG) and inositol 1,4,5-trisphosphate (IP3) is mediated by activated phosphatidylinositol-specific phospholipase C enzymes (PubMed:18361507).
 This phospholipase activity is very sensitive to calcium.
 May be important for formation and maintenance of the neuronal network in the postnatal brain (By similarity).